cscully-allison/data-ensemble-interview-artifacts/Codes.md

    - P1: "Does it matter in the way I think about it, because I think about it in a [EnsembleAPI] way versus like, a [MeasurementAPI] way or like, it's, I get to choose in what way I want to look at it."
    - P1: "And then, so does it matter whether I look at this through [EnsembleAPI] lens or [DatasetAPI] lens, or yeah, so. . ."
-   - P1: (In refrence to drawing) "On the left, I just called that "profile one dot [MeasurementAPI]."
+   - P1: (In reference to drawing) "On the left, I just called that "profile one dot [MeasurementAPI]."
 Because that's how you think about it kind of."
    - P2: "Um, so I mean, there's kind of two parts, there's one part where, when it's well before. . . do you mean, like, when it's like, what the [MeasurementAPI] files are once it's actually loaded into a [EnsembleAPI] with that with our like, what we kind of look at?"
-   - P2 talks about [MeasurementAPI] format as messay while pandas format is easier to read/work with, see block starting with "Yeah, I don't I'll describe"
+   - P2 talks about [MeasurementAPI] format as messy while pandas format is easier to read/work with, see block starting with "Yeah, I don't I'll describe"
    - P5 (Implying data will come from an annotation-based tool like [MeasurementAPI]) ". . .now we can also look into dependencies between these **annotated regions**."
    - P8 - "Okay, so, so, yeah, the way I think about the staff that and this has been this has really been driven by the tools that I use, it's very hierarchical, right?"
    - P7 - 'their data model' "Again, this is all synthetic, this is the second piece of their data model.
 We can just do it this way.
 Then down here."
    - P7 "So this implementation depends a lot on the specific tool you're looking at."
    - P8 "Yeah, I can, it's, it's, it's?
 Well, I mean, I say I can't, that's, I don't think I've ever thought about it quite like that.
 It's a kind of think, if I can, can relate this to something that the only thing I can think of is is the, you know, the particular tool that I use to generate the data, right, which is, which is [Lab]'s [[DatasetAPI]] tool, and it generates this, this, it's not what you would think of, in when you think of tree, right?"
-   - P8 draws something that looks lke output of [DatasetAPI]
+   - P8 draws something that looks like output of [DatasetAPI]
    - P8: "Okay, so, so, yeah, the way I think about the staff that and this has been this has really been driven by the tools that I use, it's very hierarchical, right?"
    - P8: (equates routine with annotation because [MeasurementAPI]) "whatever routine or whatever annotation, the code developer has added to the code. . . to describe what's being timed"
    - P9 describes interactions from [DataExplorationGUI] "And you can look at this in more detail, if you just like hover over this thing, and have your little extra box essentially, is part where you have like, time per call, or no, total time."